-Total groups Indicator - all received groups are systematized into a table, representing the percentage/quantity of the groups in the received RDS/RBDS signal.
-The user selects how the "Total groups received" data should be displayed: as Percents [%] or [Count], by selecting the corresponding button.
+All received groups are systematized into a table, representing the percentage/quantity of the groups in the received RDS/RBDS signal.
+The user selects how the Total groups received data should be represented: as percents[%] or as [Count], by selecting the corresponding button.

+BER

-A BER Indicator with graphics is placed at the right bottom part of the screen, showing 60 sec. history of the BER quantities.
+Indicator with graphics is placed at the right bottom part of the screen, showing 60 sec. history of the BER quantities.

-NOTE: The bit error rate or bit error ratio (BER) is the number of bit errors divided by the total number of transferred bits during a studied time interval.
-Result closer or equal to 0 indicates that no bit errors are detected and vice versa result closer or equal to 1 indicates that the received transferred bits are only errors.
+NOTE: The bit error rate or bit error ratio (BER) is the number of bit errors, divided by the total number of transferred bits during the observed time interval.
+Result closer or equal to 0 indicates that no bit errors are detected and vice versa - result closer or equal to 1 indicates that the received transferred bits are only errors.